aurelienkrieger/generating-images-machine-learning/topics/prompt engineering.md

-# 1. Prompt engineering
+# Prompt engineering

 **Key points**

 - describe the subject in a natural language and in the most detailed way
 - add keywords following the structure:
     - Medium
     - Style
     - Artist / Inspiration
     - Website	Resolution
     - Details
     - Color
     - Lighting
-- ponderate keywords
+- weight keywords
 - use negative prompts
-  - to remove things
-  - to modify the image
-  - to modify the style
 - use keyword switching
 - know how to play with parameters
+- use prompt boilerplates for specific styles
+- use reverse prompting

 **Tutorials from Stable Diffusion Art**